dbnschools/moodle-theme_pioneer/README.md

 * Moved Settings into separate pages to better manage all the features.
 * Featured Course slider at bottom of page has a "View More Courses" link which can be customized to point the user to a specific category of courses.
 * Fixed CSS issue with responsive menu background-color not showing for ipads
+* Icon navigation when displayed in the main content area no longer use tooltips to show icon text.
+The text is displayed below the icon.
+Tooltips are only used when icons are located in the top header area to save space and provide a clean look.

 ##Pioneer v1.3.8
 * Fixed menu bar on login page /moodle/login/index.php.